Lymah123/js-project-webpage-color-changing/README.md

 - D10.
 I made the hotel website more responsive.
 I made adjustments to the home page, added a banner section to the home page, and added a footer to the About page contact page
 - D11.
 I added more features to the hotel website project pages.
 I had an issue centering the company information on the right side of the footer.
-I was able to add the banner to the About page and contact page of the website.
+I was able to add the banner to the About page and contact page of the website
 - D12.
 I completed the frontend part of the hotel website.
 - D13.